Plastic bag tax ‘encourages shoppers to recycle bags’

 Call for the levy to be introduced nationwide as figures show public, not prepared to pay extra to carry home their weekly shop

-British shoppers would be more likely than ever to use their own bags for their weekly grocery shop if the rest of the country was to follow the lead of Wales and Northern Ireland, and a 5p tax were levied on disposable plastic bags from supermarkets.
+British shoppers would be more likely than ever to use their own bags for their weekly grocery shop if the rest of the country was to follow the lead of Wales and Northern Ireland, and a 5p tax was levied on disposable plastic bags from supermarkets.

-A leading national waste and recycling firm has called on government to listen to public opinion that is veering away from plastic bags, and to introduce a similar “plastic bag tax” in England as soon as possible.
+A leading national waste and recycling firm has called on the government to listen to public opinion that is veering away from plastic bags, and to introduce a similar “plastic bag tax” in England as soon as possible.

 While most major supermarkets are aware of the huge amount of resources that go into the manufacture and distribution of plastic bags, the sharp uptake of “bags for life” and long-lasting carriers made from material such as hessian show that Britain is just about ready to kill off the plastic carrier for good, the BusinessWaste.co.uk company says.